-But this is more than simply an energy problem.
+But this could be more than simply an energy problem.
 It’s more like cloudy cognition.
 Our brain is stuck in 1st gear.
-So we need something other than a stimulant for our central nervous system to get our brain to shift into drive.
+We need a long-term solution to support our central nervous system and get our brain to shift into drive.

 - Acetyl L-Carnitine (ALCAR).
 One of my favorite nootropics, ALCAR increases memory, mental alertness, fluid thought and is a potent antioxidant.
 ALCAR boosts acetylcholine (ACh) and transports fatty acids through cell membranes into mitochondria for use as brain cell fuel.